15 Reasons WhyYou Can’t Trust Esther Hicks Now

 She’s able to do this almost instantly on stage before live audiences, simply by relaxing and “letting them come in.”

 On stage, “they” begin with a greeting, a familiar warm up.
-They tell audiences how pleased they are to have them joining in “co-creating.”
+They tell audiences they’re pleased at having them ‘co-creating.”
+But what they’re “co-creating” is never clear.

-From there, Abraham dishes up one-on-one guidance intended to include broader messages for listeners.
-Abraham claims they know all the questions in advance and chose them for their general appeal.
+Abraham dishes up one-on-one guidance intended to include broader messages.
+Abraham claims to know all the questions in advance.

 Off stage, Esther says Abraham dictates books by forcing her fingers to type on a keyboard, an unexplained contradiction with the blocks of thought assertion.